iMattPro/smartsubjects/README.md

 ## Features
 * Renaming the first post's subject will update all __matching__ replies to the new title
-* Board administrators have the option when editing a first post to force __all__ reply subjects to be updated to match the original post's subject
+* Admins and moderators have the option when editing a first post to update __all__ reply subjects (including non-matching subjects) to match the first post's subject
 * Forum based permissions allow you to control which forums and users can use Smart Subjects

 ## Requirements